100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Origins Available: English-Alt, English
+Origins Available: English-Alt

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Key has been spelled many different ways, including Keyes, Key, Keys, Keye, Keyse and others.

 This web page shows only a small excerpt of our Key research.
-Another 117 words (8 lines of text) are included under the topic Early Key History in all our PDF Extended History products.
+Another 117 words (8 lines of text) are included under the topic Early Key History in all our PDF Extended History products

 More information is included under the topic Early Key Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 121 words (9 lines of text) about their life in Ireland

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Keys to arrive in North America:

 Key Settlers in United States in the 17th Century